-2nd Edition
+3rd Edition

-Authored by:

-I.C.E.
-Terminology Task Force

 Published by

 Institute for Credentialing Excellence 2001 K Street NW, 3rd Floor North Washington, DC 20006

 Copyright © 2026 Institute for

 Credentialing Excellence Printed in the United States of America

 Introduction

 The Institute for Credentialing Excellence (I.C.E.) has as its mission to ensure competence across professions and occupations.
 One way in which I.C.E. intends to accomplish that mission is to provide resources for I.C.E. members and the general public that further an understanding of the intended purposes of credentialing and help differentiate among various types of credentialing programs.